-Section 1: A Message from John French, CEO

-Section 2: About Us, Northern Ireland's Utility Regulator

-Section 3: About the Role

-Section 4: Selection Criteria

-Section 5: The Recruitment and Selection Process

-Section 6: Working for the Utility Regulator
+- Section 1: A message from John French, CEO - Section 2: About us, Northern Ireland's Utility Regulator - Section 3: About the role - Section 4: Selection criteria - Section 5: The recruitment and selection process - Section 6: Working for the Utility Regulator

-1. A Message from John French, CEO
+1. A message from John French, CEO

-Dear Applicant,
+Dear applicant,

-Thank you for taking the time to read this Guide for Applicants for the Retail Market Monitoring and Analysis Manager within the Utility Regulator.
+Thank you for taking the time to read this Guide for Applicants for the Project Management and Quality Assurance Manager within the Utility Regulator.

-This is an exciting time to be joining us, as we are expanding as an organisation so that it can fully support Northern Ireland in meeting the challenges of climate change, the cost-of-living crisis, and ensuring the continuity of energy and water supplies.
+This is an exciting time to be joining us, as we are expanding as an organisation so we can fully support Northern Ireland in meeting the challenges of climate change, the cost-of-living crisis, and ensuring the continuity of energy and water supplies.